webis-de/information-retrieval-exercise/README.md

 The `baseline-retrieval-system` example contains a single Jupyter notebook  file `baseline-retrieval-system.ipynb` that implements retrieval with BM25 with default parameters (i.e., no advanced document/query processing and also no fine-tuned retrieval pipeline).
 If you want to use additional dependencies or libraries, please add them to the `Dockerfile` (if you modify the Dockerfile, please rebuild the dev container).

 A self-contained submission can then be submitted to TIRA using GitHub actions.
-See the [Submitting Your Software](#submitting-your-software) section for more details.
+See the [submitting your retrieval system](#submitting-your-retrieval-systems) section for more details.

 ## Developing your Retrieval System